 4. Distortion – always display images at their intended aspect ratio to avoid distortion.
 Not only does it negatively impact the overall visual representation of the app, but also looks rather unprofessional.

-5. Alignment – align text, images, and buttons to make display more appealing and user-friendly.
-Research have shown that human eye “likes” structure in both text and visuals.
+5. Alignment – align text, images, and buttons to make the display more appealing and user-friendly.
+Research has shown that the human eye “likes” structure in both text and visuals.
 It will easily spot details and dive into the content sooner if it is consistent.

 App Design Inspiration